efchatz/pandora/README.md

 https://github.com/efchatz/pandora/assets/43434138/3ff4faa8-8a1e-4293-a6ae-48db8ca1bdc1

 The video was paused to shorten the size.
 First, Chrome is being opened, I entered the master password and waited for at least 1 min.
 After that, I executed pandora and waited to retrieve the credentials.
 The tool first searches for entries and then for the master username and password.
 It will need 2-3 min to find these credentials.
 As can be observed, all data are available, both master username and password, along with the username and password of three different entries.
-It should be noted that the relevant data are noted, i.e., the master password is noted as "masterPassword".
-The same follows the remaining data.

 ### Enpass